stumathews/DataflowPipeline.net/README.md

 DataFlowPipeline is tries to bring the idea of datapiplinng from LanguageExt and make it simpler using any data type and to make the usage of it more intuitive to use: how many people look at a LanguageExt codebase and see Bind() and go huh whats that supposed to do? or Can i change what Bind() does?

-Also I like the wording in this project: Process, StartPipeline, Transform etc... is more intuitive.
+Also I like the wording in this project: Process (to process a stage in the pipeline), StartPipeline (to well, being a pipline with some startting data), Transform (like process but can turn the pipeline data into a new type and pass that on to the next Process() ) etc... its more intuitive (and its my party so I'll speak like how i wonna!)

 Also you might not need more than this simple data pipeline and can forgoe the complexity of using languageExt altogether.